Alycia Lane: Dismissal from KYW-TV

 On January 7, 2008, while suspended from KYW-TV for the assault on a New York police officer, the station announced that Lane had been released from her contract.
 In a statement, the station explained the decision to terminate Lane, stating:

 After assessing the overall impact of a series of incidents resulting from judgments she has made ... we have concluded that it would be impossible for Alycia to continue to report the news as she, herself, has become the focus of so many news stories.

 Lane's legal counsel, Paul Rosen, subsequently released a statement which challenged the station's reasoning:

 The termination comes at a time when there has been absolutely no determination that Alycia is guilty of any wrongful conduct, and after KYW-TV has aired her categorical denial of the alleged charge that is pending against her.
 The termination is unfair because Alycia has never had an opportunity to defend against this charge, and tell her side of the story publicly, before KYW-TV has taken this unusual and unwarranted step to terminate her employment.

 On January 30, 2008, Lane's lawyers filed a writ of summons on her behalf, a preemptive move towards a lawsuit against KYW-TV in connection with her dismissal.
 On February 19, 2008, lawyers for CBS, KYW-TV's parent company, sought to move Lane's state court writ to the U.S. District Court in Philadelphia, though a provision in Lane's contract stated that employment disputes were to be handled in New York, where the network is headquartered.

 On June 19, 2008, Lane filed suit against KYW-TV and station manager Michael Colleran alleging that she was exploited and defamed.
 On December 12, 2013, Lane's lawsuit against CBS was dismissed after a hearing determined that Lane purposely destroyed evidence in the case.
-Philadelphia Common Pleas Court Judge Alan Tereshko found that Lane "intentionally" disposed of her laptop computer, the single most important piece of evidence in the case, and then "invented a story" which was a "wholesale fabrication" to cover her actions.
-Tereshko ruled that it would be impossible for CBS to defend itself without Lane's laptop.
+Philadelphia Common Pleas Court Judge Alan Tereshko ruled that it would be impossible for CBS to defend itself without Lane's laptop.
 In March, Tereshko also dismissed Lane's lawsuit against Mendte for the same reason.